HTTPArchive/almanac.httparchive.org/src/content/en/2024/jamstack.md

 analysts: [guaca]
 translators: []
 results: https://docs.google.com/spreadsheets/d/1wKswSnp8TuN4aZb63ir7hE5eCikIu8zEdQYPp4Xo6O0/
-featured_quote: The standout this year is the combined 67% growth of Pre-rendered and Hybrid architectures in the top 10k high-traffic websites in 2024.
+featured_quote: The standout this year is the combined 67% growth of prerendered and hybrid architectures in the top 10k high-traffic websites in 2024.
 Given how much of the web is inherently static, this trend is promising.
-featured_stat_1: 41%
+featured_stat_1: 43%
-featured_stat_label_1: smaller JavaScript size helps pre-rendered sites outperform dynamic ones
+featured_stat_label_1: Percentage smaller Prerendered sites are than Dyanmic sites.
 featured_stat_2: 3x
-featured_stat_label_2: Growth for Astro for Pre-rendered sites in 2024
+featured_stat_label_2: Growth of Astro for Prerendered sites in 2024
 featured_stat_3: 42%
-featured_stat_label_3: smaller JavaScript size for pre-rendered sites compared to dynamically rendered
+featured_stat_label_3: Percentage less JavaScript Prerendered sites are than Dyanmic sites.
 mikeneu_bio: Mike Neumegen passionate about building a web that's accessible, fast, simple, and secure and grounded in strong fundamentals.
 He's the co-founder of <a hreflang="en" href="https://cloudcannon.com/">CloudCannon</a>, a content management platform that brings Git-based workflows to content editors.
 ---